 The most cost effective solution is prevention, and this can be achieved through filtering incoming water to reduce the deposition of solids into the water and reduce the nutrient input which leads to siltation, algal blooms and eutrophication.

-Where the pond, pool, lake or river contains fish that need to be removed during the maintenance, we offer an electrofishing fish removal service.
-Click here for more details.
+Where a pond, lake or river contains fish that need to be removed during the maintenance, we offer an electrofishing fish removal service.